Montessori Learning by Class Level

 Upper Elementary (Ages 9-12)

-I am impressed with the students' drive to work through a lesson, equation, or research question; it is intrinsically motivated, not teacher-driven.
+At this level, one sees that the students' drive to work through a lesson, equation, or research question is often intrinsically motivated, not teacher-driven.

 The students are given guiding questions, and then they are free to explore and research questions such as “How did the natural features of Earth develop over time?”, “How does physical geography affect living things?” and “What are the needs common to all people?”